mflaxman/blind-xpub/README.md

 In this situation, if a banker drills the safe deposit box and gets access to Seed B, they would be unable to tell what they gained access to (amount and/or quorum).

 Of course this is just one construction out of nearly infinite possibilities.
-Here are some other popular constructions:
+Some other popular constructions include:
 * Blind the heir's key (so that they don't know what they're inheriting) and give the output descriptors to a lawyer (who is bound by attorney-client privilege and also has **no private key material**).
-* Have a trusted family friend who understands how to use a hardware wallet hold `1` key (perhaps if the children are too young to be hold their own seeds), but blind that key so that the family friend cannot see what they're protecting (now the output descriptors must live with a lawyer and/or in a safe deposit box).
+* Have a trusted family friend who understands how to use a hardware wallet hold `1` blinded key (perhaps if the children are too young to be hold their own seeds).
+The family friend cannot see what they're protecting, as the output descriptors must live with a lawyer and/or in a safe deposit box.

 ### Compatibility

-What's amazing about this protocol, is that because it takes advantage of existing standards (BIP32 and output descriptors) it already works on the bitcoin network!
+What's amazing about this protocol is that because it takes advantage of existing standards (BIP32 and output descriptors) it already works on the bitcoin network!
+Adding support is usually a matter of just eliminating restrictions on BIP32 paths, not adding any new functionality.

 #### Signers